Daddicus Finch

 "Daddicus Finch" is the ninth episode of the thirtieth season of the American animated television series The Simpsons, and the 648th episode overall.
-It aired on December 2, 2018.
+It aired in the United States on Fox on December 2, 2018.
+The episode was directed by Steven Dean Moore and written by Al Jean.

+In this episode, Lisa begins to idolize Homer while Bart becomes jealous of the bond between Homer and Lisa.
+Jon Lovitz and J. K. Simmons guest starred.
+The episode received mixed reviews.

 It was also dedicated to the memory of Ricky Jay, who guest-starred as himself in the episode "The Great Simpsina".

 Plot

 When Lisa's part is cut from the school play, Homer takes her clothes shopping to cheer her up.
 He expresses disgust at the sexualized branding on show, leading Lisa to view him as Atticus Finch from the book To Kill a Mockingbird, her required reading.
 Homer responds to Lisa's appreciation and the two spend time together including watching the To Kill a Mockingbird movie.

 Bart feels neglected and sees the school therapist who advises him to act out for attention.
 He switches everyone's car keys at a bat mitzvah, unintentionally causing Hans Moleman to be run over.
 The townspeople form a mob and descend on the Simpson house to shoot Bart in punishment.
 Homer speaks to the crowd, calming their anger to Lisa's amazement.

 The next day, Marge finds out that Lisa got in a fight with Bart at school because he insulted Homer.
 Marge suggests that Homer tell Lisa not to venerate him so highly as it is damaging the family.
 Lisa decides that it would be best after Homer convinces her that he will always be her father.
 Eventually, Lisa moves on and Homer gets sad, but Maggie uses hand gestures to tell Homer that despite their flaws, they will always love each other.

 The episode ends with a future Bart still undecided on what to do.
 When Lisa questions him on this, he finally decides to kick Homer's butt as Homer's head is now on a robotic body.
 A collage of images showing Lisa bonding with Homer, Marge bonding with Bart, and Nelson bullying Milhouse is then shown.